jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 ### 4.1 Choosing an Operating System Weight: 1

+What is an operating system?
+What does OS stand for?
+Operating System

 **Description:** Knowledge of major operating systems and Linux distributions.

 **Key Knowledge Areas:**